Program accreditation questions

 Various associations, academies and societies may be asked to nominate experienced individuals to be considered for addition to the register.
 Each nomination is subject to review by the ADC accreditation committee prior to admission to the register.
 This is to ensure nominees meet the assessor criteria.

-When a Site Evaluation Team (SET) is assembled, individuals from the register are invited to become a member of the SET.
+When an Accreditation Team is assembled, individuals from the register are invited to become a member of the Accreditation Team.
 Considerations are followed during this process to ensure conflicts of interest are identified and managed during the accreditation process

 Education providers are free to engage with academies and societies to undertake a peer review.